nmtu/berliner/README.md

-# Schiller
+# Berliner

-A simple AJAX-driven theme for the [Ghost](http://github.com/tryghost/ghost/) blogging platform that began life as a fork of Ghostwriter.
+A simple one-page newspaper theme for the [Ghost](http://github.com/tryghost/ghost/) blogging platform that began life as a fork of [Ghostwriter](https://github.com/roryg/ghostwriter/).

 [View a demo of Ghostwriter](http://roryg.github.io/ghostwriter)